 Before we look into some of the most common types of car accident injury and how each one is diagnosed and dealt with, it’s important to first focus on what should be done if and when accidents happen.
 It’s normal for people to feel quite panicked and lost in these situations, but knowing the steps to follow can help you make the right choices and get the best possible outcome.

 - Step 1 after an accident is to make sure that you get medical attention as soon as possible.
 As stated above, accidents can cause all kinds of injuries, and the symptoms might not always appear right away.
-So even if you think you feel fine or don’t notice any visible signs, it’s still wise to get to a doctor and have yourself checked over.
+So even if you think you feel fine or don’t notice any visible signs, it’s still wise to get to a doctor, or find a walk-in clinic in oklahoma city, or wherever you are, and have yourself checked over.

 - You should also make sure to report and document the accident accordingly.
 This means that you’ll need to call the police and inform them of the situation, as well as taking photographs, collecting statements from any witnesses or passers-by, and making sure you build up evidence that could be useful later on.